M’laya tops list in reducing malaria cases in

-Eleven years now and the conditions of all the PHCs have visibly improved from every aspects.
-More than five thousand children were born in the PHC itself and overall 70% infant immunization have been achieved.
+Eleven years now and the conditions of all the PHCs have visibly improved from every aspect.
+More than five thousand children were born in the PHC itself and overall 70% infant immunization has been achieved.

 Earlier when government run these PHCs doctors would visit the phc only once or twice a week and there were no sufficient staffs.
 Immunization of children was just a mystery then.
 Hospitals itself looked more likely dilapidated houses.

 However, after BAKDIL taken up the maintenance of PHCs under Private Public Partnership, the hospitals continued to give healthcare service regularly without ceasing despite many struggles and difficulties.